Thursday, October 14, 2010

 If you have horses, you know how large a problem this is, but unless you done some rescue or put your name out there as someone willing to help, you REALLY can't know how huge a problem this is becoming.

-Also, you know it is posed to only get much worse.
+Also, you know it is poised to only get much worse.

 What is the answer?
 What can we do and encourage others to do?

 I do not know where the line should be drawn.
-I know that must lie with each rescue, but I think tough choices are ahead for rescues in this area, and I think a tough choice will have to be made, and the successful rescues will probably have to make a hard call to humanely put down horses with little chance in order to really save those with hope.
+I know that must lie with each rescuer, but I think tough choices are ahead for rescues, and I think a tough choice will have to be made, and the successful rescues will probably have to make a hard call to humanely put down horses with little chance in order to really save those with hope.

 The funds that these type of horses require would allow so many more horses with more minor issues to receive enough food, vet care and training to become horses with something to offer potential adopters.